-Emily Conover grew up in Colombia and came to the United States for her undergraduate studies at Wellesley College.
-She then studied economics at the University of Paris I Pantheon-Sorbonne and went on to earn her doctorate in economics from UC Berkeley.
-Conover’s current research interests include health policy, corruption, and formal and informal labor markets, among other topics in applied microeconomics.
+Emily Conover’s current research interests include health policy, corruption and formal and informal labor markets, among other topics in applied microeconomics.
+She grew up in Colombia and came to the United States for her undergraduate studies at Wellesley College.
+She then studied economics at the University of Paris I Pantheon-Sorbonne and went on to earn her doctorate in economics from U.C.
+Berkeley.

-Christophre Georges earned his doctorate in economics from the University of Michigan and joined the Hamilton faculty in 1989.
-His research focuses on macroeconomic dynamics, and his current research includes work on learning and agent-based modeling in macroeconomics and finance.
+Christophre Georges' research focuses on macroeconomic dynamics, and his current research includes work on learning and agent-based modeling in macroeconomics and finance.
 Georges teaches courses in macroeconomic theory, game theory and the history of economic thought.
 He has lectured as a visiting professor at Washington University and the University of Michigan and has been a visiting fellow at the University of Oxford.

-Paul Hagstrom attended the University of Wisconsin, where he earned his master's and doctorate.
+He earned his doctorate in economics from the University of Michigan and joined the Hamilton faculty in 1989.

-Since coming to Hamilton in 1991, he has published many papers, mainly focusing on his interest and teaching field, which is the economics of poverty.
+Since coming to Hamilton in 1991, Paul Hagstrom has published many papers, mainly focusing on his interest and teaching field, which is the economics of poverty.
 His research now focuses on immigration and immigrant policy.
 Currently he is working on “The Role of Networks in Immigrant and Refugee Entrepreneurship.”
-He is also involved with the President’s Planning Committee and the Oral Communication Committee.
-He is a former director of the Arthur Levitt Public Affairs Center.
+Hagstrom, who is involved with the President’s Planning Committee and the Oral Communication Committee, is a former director of the Arthur Levitt Public Affairs Center.
+He earned his master's and doctorate at the University of Wisconsin.

-Elizabeth Jensen earned her bachelor's degree from Swarthmore College and doctorate from M.I.T.
-Jensen is co-author of Industrial Organization: Theory and Practice, a leading industrial organization textbook developed in part from experiences teaching students at the College.
+Elizabeth Jensen is co-author of Industrial Organization: Theory and Practice, a leading industrial organization textbook developed in part from experiences teaching students at the College.
 Her recent work investigates pedagogical questions arising in teaching industrial organization, the predictors of academic success in college and student course choice.
 She has twice been honored for her teaching, having been chosen as the Christian A. Johnson Excellence in Teaching Professor for 2011-14 and receiving the Class of 1962 Outstanding Teaching Award in 2002.
+She earned her bachelor's degree from Swarthmore College and doctorate from M.I.T.

-Derek Jones earned his doctorate at Cornell University.
-He has published more than 130 articles in journals and book chapters and has edited eight books.
+Derek Jones has published more than 130 articles in journals and book chapters and has edited eight books.
 Jones, who works in the areas of employee ownership and cooperatives, undertook some of the first empirical analysis of long-established worker cooperatives and firms with employee ownership and employee participation.
+He earned his doctorate at Cornell University.

 Ann Owen, formerly a Federal Reserve economist, earned a doctorate from Brown University and a master's of business administration from Babson College.
 She has diverse research interests and has published papers on long-run growth and income distribution as well as teaching economics to undergraduates.
 Examples of her current research projects include an examination of how the process of economic growth varies across countries, a study of the role of ethnic fractionalization in economic development and an investigation into the ways in which banks influence long-run economic growth.
 Owen teaches courses in economic growth, monetary policy, macroeconomic theory and statistics.
 She maintains her own professional website.

 Javier M. Pereira's research interests are in financial intermediation, credit risk and international finance.
-His current research focuses on the role of underwriter reputation in financial market stability.
-Pereira worked previously as a consultant in the Latin America finance and private sector development unit at The World Bank.
-Prior to joining the Bank, he was an associate analyst in the Structured Finance Team at Moody’s Investor Service and a research analyst at Consultatio Asset Management.
+Pereira's current research focuses on the role of underwriter reputation in financial market stability.
+He worked previously as a consultant in the Latin America finance and private sector development unit at The World Bank.
+Prior to joining the bank he was an associate analyst on the Structured Finance Team at Moody’s Investor Service and a research analyst at Consultatio Asset Management.
 Pereira has taught courses in microeconomics, macroeconomics and finance at the University of Washington.
 He received his bachelor of arts and post-graduate degree in economics from Universidad Torcuato Di Tella in Argentina.
-His master’s degree and doctorate in economics from the University of Washington in Seattle.
+His master’s degree and doctorate in economics are from the University of Washington in Seattle.

 Jeffrey Pliskin has written papers on prior information and biased estimation methods.
 He teaches courses on econometrics, international trade, microeconomic theory and introductory macroeconomics.
-He has been a resident scholar at the Jerome Levy Economics Institute of Bard College.
+Pliskin has been a resident scholar at the Jerome Levy Economics Institute of Bard College.
 He earned his master's degree and doctorate in economics from the University of Michigan and joined the Hamilton College faculty in 1982.